 - Next, with the information you’ve given us, we can best guide you in the direction of the course that will allow you to achieve your goals.

 - After that, we will ask you to complete a short exercise/assessment to gauge your level of experience.

-- From there you will have a brief interview so we can get to know you and your background more in-depth decide if you secured your spot.
+- From there, you will have a brief interview so we can get to know you and your background more in-depth and decide if you secured your spot.

 - If you are chosen, the final step is an onboarding call to discuss steps to enroll and pre-work expectations.

 Please note that this process can change based on the student’s needs.

 How can you best prepare to secure your place in a GA course

 To prepare best to secure your spot at a GA course, our Admissions Producers encourage you to

 - Do as much research into the topic of study as possible.
 Get your hands on the actual technical skills you will be learning during the course.
 Whether that’s a coding, design or data course, it will help you see if you enjoy it and have an aptitude for it.